Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

-To account for market frictions, we postulate that the cash flows $A$ (resp. $A^t$) of a contract are complemented by {\it trading adjustments}, which are formally represented by the process $\mathcal{X}$ (resp. $\mathcal{X}^t$) given as $ \mathcal{X} = (X^{1},\ldots, X^{n}; \alpha^1, \ldots, \alpha^n; \beta^1, \ldots, \beta^n). $ Its role is to describe additional trading covenants associated with a given contract, such as collateralization and regulatory capital, as well as the adjustments due to the counterparty credit risk.
-For each {\it adjustment process} $X^k$, the auxiliary process $\alpha^kX^k$ represents additional incoming or outgoing cash flows for the hedger, which are either stipulated in the clauses of a contract (e.g., the credit support annex) or imposed by a third party (for instance, the regulator).
-In addition, each process $X^k, \ k=1,2,\ldots,n$ is complemented by the corresponding {\it remuneration process} $\beta^{k}$, which is used to determine net interest payments (if any) associated with the process $X^k$.
-It should be noted that the processes $X^1, \dots , X^n$ and the associated remuneration processes $\beta^1, \dots , \beta^n$ do not represent traded assets.
+To account for additional features of a particular contract at hand, we find it convenient to postulate that the cash flows $A$ (resp. $A^t$) of a basic contract are complemented by {\it trading adjustments}, which are represented by the process $\mathcal{X}$ (resp. $\mathcal{X}^t$) given as $\mathcal{X}=(X^{1},\ldots, X^{n}; \alpha^1, \ldots, \alpha^n; \beta^1, \ldots, \beta^n).$ The role of $\mathcal{X}$ is to describe additional clauses of a given contract, such as rehypothecated or segregated collateral, as well as to account for the impact of atypical trading arrangements on the value process of the hedger's portfolio.
+For each {\it adjustment process} $X^k$, the process $\alpha^k X^k$ represents additional incoming or outgoing cash flows for the hedger, which are either stipulated in the clauses of the contract or imposed by a third party (for instance, the regulator).
+To each process $X^k, \ k=1,2,\ldots,n$ we also specify the {\it remuneration process} $\beta^{k}$, which is used to determine the net interest payments (if any) associated with the process $X^k$.
+It should be noted that the processes $X^1, \dots , X^n$ and the associated remuneration processes $\beta^1, \dots , \beta^n$ do not represent traded assets, although they impact the dynamics of the value of a portfolio (see \eqref{eq:gains}).
 It is rather clear that the processes $\alpha$ and $\beta$ may depend on the respective adjustment process.
 Therefore, when the adjustment process is $\cY$, rather than $\cX$, one should write $\alpha(\cY)$ and $\beta(\cY)$ in order to avoid confusion.
 However, for brevity, we will keep the shorthand notation $\alpha$ and $\beta$ when the adjustment process is denoted as $\cX$.
+For further comments on trading adjustment, we refer to Section \ref{sec2.3} and \ref{sec2.4}.
+Last, but not least, we will need to define a suitable modification of the promised cash flows $A$ resulting from the counterparty credit risk; see Definition \ref{close} where the concept of {\it counterparty risky cumulative cash flows} is introduced.